MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-upgrade.md

 - Ensure that the server meets all requirements for VMM, and that prerequisites are in place [Learn more](../plan/plan-install.md)
 - If needed, upgrade SQL Server to a supported version.
 - Verify the [supported SQL Server versions](https://technet.microsoft.com/system-center-docs/system-requirements/sql-server-version-compatibility).
 Currently for best performance, we recommend SQL 2014 with SP1.
-2. If you're upgrading a high availability SQL Server database, remote connectivity to the console sessions will be broken while the SQL Server role fails over.
+- Note that if you're upgrading a high availability SQL Server database, remote connectivity to the console sessions will be broken while the SQL Server role fails over.
 Connectivity is automatically restored after failover completes.
 - If the current database is configured with AlwaysOn availability groups:
 	- If the VMM database is included in the availability group, remove it in SQL Server Management Studio.
 	- Initiate a failover to the computer that is running SQL Server, and on which the VMM database is installed.